IP-CAM/Jokul-Payment-Plugin-for-Opencart-v.3.x/README.md

 Jokul makes it easy for you accept payments from various channels.
 Jokul also highly concerned the payment experience for your customers when they are on your store.
 With this plugin, you can set it up on your OpenCart website easily and make great payment experience for your customers.
 ​
 ## Requirement
-- OpenCart v2.0 or higher.
-This plugin is tested with Magento v3.0.3.6
+- OpenCart v3.0.3 or higher.
+This plugin is tested with OpenCart v3.0.3.6
 - PHP v5.4 or higher
 - MySQL v5.0 or higher
 - Jokul account: